 Below is my description of “Poledancer” from 2018:

-Wale has been dropping singles very sparingly in 2018, but when he has, they’ve been pretty decent.
-Wale’s singles have also been unpredictable, too, as he’s delivered everything from R&B cuts to the toughest of records.
+Wale has been dropping singles very sparingly in 2018, but when he has dropped something, it’s been pretty decent.
+Wale’s singles have also been unpredictable, too, as he’s delivered everything from R&B cuts to gritty rap records.
 Today, the DMV native takes his shot at making the next major club hit, dropping off this trendy new single titled “Poledancer.”
 On it, he openly talks about falling in love with the ins-and-outs that go into your everyday experience at your favorite strip club.
 Correct, I know that Wale is a phenomenal rapper and should focus on giving us nothing but the toughest of bars, but in all honesty, I can f**k with him when he wants to give us something the clubs can love, too.

 2. LOVE & LOYALTY (FT.
 MANNYWELLZ)

 “Love & Loyalty” is good, but it’s great if you listen to it with an Aso Oke hat on!

 “Love & Loyalty” is a gritty AfroPop track that features tons of gun-talk (Surprisingly), complex bars, and infectious crooning by both Wale and Manny Wellz.
 As a fellow Naija man, I enjoyed every second of its sound — especially when Wale hits us with a few lines like “Abi.”